nilaysetiya/DirSync/README.md

 - Extract all the contents from the zip file to a known location
 - Open a linux terminal and cd into the folder with the extracted contents
-- Run the following command: chmod +x make to produce a runnable sync file
+- Run the following command: chmod +x make
+- Then run ./make to produce a runnable sync file
 - Finally, run the following command to execute the sync program:
 ./sync dir1 dir2
 where dir1 and dir2 are paths to the directories you want to